Questions & Answers

 What does VISTE do?

 VISTE develops methodological, semantic and technical infrastructure for the empowerment of spatial thinking in inclusive education settings.
-The project is organised around the production of five intellectual outputs:
+The project is organised around the production of four intellectual outputs:

 - The VISTE inclusive educational framework for spatial thinking of students with VI